Culture And Traditions In Nepal

 Dashain

-Dashain is the prominent festival of Nepal, which almost every ethnic group celebrates.
+Dashain is the most prominent festival in Nepal, celebrated by almost every ethnic group.
 The festival is also known as Badha Dashain and Vijaya Dashami.
-Nepalese celebrate Dashian for two weeks, and each day has its religious significance.
-However, the primary day of Dashian is Vijaya Dashmani, which is on the tenth day.
+Nepalese celebrate Dashain for two weeks, and each day has its religious significance.
+However, the primary day of Dashain is Vijaya Dashami, which is on the tenth day.
 The festival begins with Ghatasthapana and ends on Purnima.
 Dashain is a Hindu festival commemorating Durga’s victory over Mahishasura, a demon.
 Hence, the festival symbolizes the triumph of good over evil.
-Dashian holds a significant cultural and traditional significance by bringing family and community together.
+Dashian holds significant cultural and traditional significance, bringing family and community together.

 Tihar